wlwhite-tufts/code-for-SMART-MHC-manuscript/01_select_hits/00_ngs_processing/README.txt

 	python find_sequencing_matches.py <path/to/batch.fasta> <path/to/db> <path/to/output.csv>
 	replacing <path/to/batch.fasta> with the location of the batch fasta file, <path/to/db> with the same database prefix as you used above, and <path/to/output.csv> with the desired output file name

 	c. concatenate all the resulting batch outputs into a large csv.
-The result of this for our dataset was ./all_matches.csv
+The result of this for our dataset can be downloaded at https://files.ipd.uw.edu/pub/SMART_MHC_2025/01_select_hits-00_ngs_processing-all_matches.csv